Crawson1987/Data_Course_RAWSON/README.md

 microbiology is cool
-This is the test that let me remove conda from my computer The first step to removing coda is to say conda activate
+This is the test that let me remove conda from my computer The first step to removing coda is to say conda activate the second step is to deactivate conda by saying deactive conda